Jan DeGaetani

 Her talent at foreign languages also made her an accomplished interpreter of lieder; she sang and recorded works by composers such as Hugo Wolf, Hector Berlioz, and Gustav Mahler and was noted for her intelligence and skillful analytical interpretation.
 Her interpretive skills also lent themselves to songs in her native tongue of English, such as Aaron Copland's 12 Poems of Emily Dickinson, and the songs of Charles Ives.
 On the other end of the spectrum, DeGaetani was also a noted performer of the medieval and Renaissance repertoire.

 DeGaetani made her New York performance debut in 1958.
 Afterward, she performed with the Contemporary Chamber Ensemble regularly, and also appeared with several world-famous orchestras, including the New York Philharmonic, the Philadelphia Orchestra, the Berlin Philharmonic, the BBC Symphony, and the Chicago Symphony, and made numerous recordings with them and in chamber ensembles.
 She was professor of voice at Eastman School of Music and Artist in Residence at the Aspen Music Festival from 1973 until her death.
-Notable students include American sopranos Dawn Upshaw, Karen Holvik, Renée Fleming, and Lucy Shelton, mezzo-sopranos Milagro Vargas and Mary Nessinger, and baritone William Sharp.
+Notable students include American sopranos Dawn Upshaw, Karen Holvik, Renée Fleming, and Lucy Shelton, mezzo-sopranos Milagro Vargas and Mary Nessinger, tenor Stephen Oosting, and baritone William Sharp.

 DeGaetani died in Rochester, New York, in 1989, aged 56, of leukemia.